Registration and Logistics

 - What does my camper need to bring?

 We will provide linens and towels for each camper (a pillowcase, 2 towels, 2 flat sheets, and a blanket).
 Each room also has a micro fridge.
 We recommend that campers bring washcloths, toiletries (e.g., toothpaste, hair dryer, feminine products, shower soap, etc.), any relevant and parent-approved over the counter medication (e.g., antacids, Tylenol, etc.), comfortable walking shoes, an umbrella, a refillable water bottle, and money for souvenirs.
 Campers may also want to bring their own blanket or comforter and drinks and snacks to keep in their room if they would like.

 - What are the accommodations for campers?

-Campers will live in Hanson Hall, an air-conditioned Gettysburg College dormitory.
+Campers will live in residence halls.
 Campers will room with one or two other campers and will share bathrooms in typical dormitory style.

 - Who will be living with my students?

-Campers will live in a college residence hall with resident advisors, psychology majors at Gettysburg College.
+Campers will live in a college residence hall with resident advisors who are current or recent psychology majors at Gettysburg College.
 Resident advisors are selected based on their expertise in psychology and their maturity and experience.
 Resident advisors will work with students in and outside of class to support the goals of the camp and all aspects of the campers' experiences.

 - Does my camper need to bring a computer?

 Campers do not need to bring computers.
 However, campers are permitted to bring computers if they wish.
-Wireless access is provided in the dormitory.
+Wireless access is provided across campus.

 - Can my camper have a cellphone?